-By end of 2014, GOVSATCOM operational needs could be identified, primarily with Member States who wish to participate, third parties partnered to EDA through an administrative arrangement, and EU institutions.
+In this context, EDA intends to set-up a users group to gather GOVSATCOM operational needs by end of 2014.
+The users group will be primarily composed of Member States who wish to participate, and will be open to third parties partnered to EDA through an administrative arrangement, and EU institutions.
 The initial step will be to draft a Common Staff Target describing satellite communication demand for CSDP and other EU potential needs (e.g. insertion in general air traffic of Remotely Piloted Aircraft Systems, implementation of the Single European Sky, critical infrastructure protection, etc.).

-This initiative will provide a gap analysis in the 2015 timeframe, including the update of the Strategic Research Agenda for R&T development, taking into account synergies with R&D programmes conducted by ESA and the EC.
-This will support through to 2015 a civil-military approach to guarantee best value for money in GOVSATCOM, which is a critical objective of this initiative.
-Common Staff Requirements and an associated business case will then be elaborated by interested Member States.
+This initiative will provide a gap analysis at the 2015 time-frame, including the update of the Strategic Research Agenda for R&T development, taking into account synergies with R&D programmes conducted by ESA and the EC.

+This will support in the course of 2015 a civil-military approach to guarantee best value for money in GOVSATCOM, a critical objective of this initiative.
+Common Staff Requirements and an associated business case will henceforth be elaborated by interested Member States.

-Finally, a EDA proposal, including the appropriate handover to appropriate entities for the development and procurement of the required capabilities, will be elaborated by the end 2015.
+Finally, an EDA proposal, including the appropriate handover to appropriate entities for the development and procurement of the required capabilities, would be elaborated by end 2015.